Showing posts with label Annual Halloween Story. Show all posts

 “Stones have ears.
 Trees have eyes.
 Leaves have voices.
 Beasts tell lies.
 Beware the rain.
 Beware the snow.
 Beware the road you think you know."

 About three years ago, quite by accident, I discovered a road behind me new home.
-The setter had got away from me and I followed her into the wood at the end of the back field behind the house.
+The setter had got away from me, and I followed her into the woods at the end of the back field behind the house.
 I could see flashes of her red and white self as she hunted, nose to the ground picking up a scent.
 I called but when she was in hunting mode (after all she was a bird dog), there was no stopping her.
 She'd follow the scent until she found and flushed out the bird or it simply disappeared.

 He knew of the road but had never seen it, because I did tell him of its existence, but never my experiences on it.